ArduPilot/ArduRemoteID/README.md

 ## Hardware Supported

 The firmware cuttently supports the ESP32-S3 and ESP32-C3 chips.
-There are 3 boards supported so far with more to come:
+There are 4 boards supported so far with more to come:

  - the ESP32-S3 dev board: https://au.mouser.com/ProductDetail/356-ESP32S3DEVKTM1N8
+ - the ESP32-C3 dev board: https://au.mouser.com/ProductDetail/Espressif-Systems/ESP32-C3-DevKitM-1
  - a Bluemark BD110 from https://bluemark.io/
  - a Bluemark BD200 from https://bluemark.io/